paulprzybylowski/gym-jitsu/README.md

 ```

 - Copy the ObjectId of the user you created and paste it into seeds/index.js in the 'author' section of the seedDB function.
-- If you'd like to add seed photos to the app database, go to your Cloudinary account in browser, click Media Library, upload photos, copy the url and filename for these photos, paste urls and filenames in seeds/index.js within 'images' inside seedDB function.
+- If you'd like to add seed photos to the app database, go to your Cloudinary account in browser, click Media Library, upload photos, copy the url and filename for these photos, paste urls and filenames in seeds/index.js within 'images' inside the seedDB function.
 For example:

 ```
 images: [